jstowers/berkeley-data-structures/README.md

-# berkeley-data-structures
+## berkeley-data-structures

-COMPSCIX404.1-015 Data Structures and Algorithms

 University of California Berkeley Extension

+COMPSCIX404.1-015

+Data Structures and Algorithms

-Prof. Carl Limsico | Fall 2023
+Prof. Carl Limsico

+Fall 2023

+---

-## Overview
+### Overview

-I completed these problems as part of Berkeley Extension's Data Structures and Algorithms course.
+I completed the attached problems as part of this course:

 Week 1 - Big O Notation and Arrays